France Gall: Collaboration with Michel Berger

-Musicals

-In 1978, pushed by Berger, she once again trod the boards of the Théâtre des Champs-Élysées, where she had auditioned 15 years earlier, starring in a show titled Made in France.
+In 1978, pushed by Berger, she again trod the boards of the Théâtre des Champs-Élysées, where she had auditioned 15 years earlier, starring in a show titled Made in France.
 The most novel aspect of this show was that, except for the Brazilian drag act Les Étoiles, the members of the orchestra, choir and the dance troupe were exclusively female.
 In this show, France sang "Maria vai com as outras" the original, Brazilian (Portuguese) version of "Plus haut que moi".

-In 1979, Gall took part in a new show which remains memorable for many.
+In 1979, Gall took part in a show which remains memorable for many.
 Composed by Michel Berger and written by the Québécois author Luc Plamondon, the rock opera Starmania enjoyed a success not usual for musicals in France.
 The show played for one month at the Palais des congrès de Paris.
 In 1982, Gall rehearsed in the Palais des Sports of Paris to present Tout pour la musique, an innovative spectacle marked by its use of electronic music.
 The songs "Résiste" and "Il jouait du piano debout" ("He played the piano standing") quickly became French pop standards.

 1980s and humanitarian projects

 In 1985, Gall joined Chanteurs Sans Frontières, on the initiative of Valérie Lagrange.
 She also worked for S.O.S Éthiopie for the benefit of Ethiopia under the aegis of Renaud.
-At the same time, she gave a successful series of concerts lasting three weeks at the new venue Le Zénith in Paris, where she performed new songs like "Débranche" ("Loosen-up"), "Hong-Kong Star", and gave solid acoustic performances of "Plus haut", "Diego libre dans sa tête" and "Cézanne peint".
+At the same time, she gave a successful series of concerts lasting three weeks at the new venue Le Zénith in Paris, where she performed new songs like "Débranche" ("Unplug"), "Hong-Kong Star", and gave solid acoustic performances of "Plus haut", "Diego libre dans sa tête" and "Cézanne peint".

 In 1985 and 1986, Gall worked with Berger, Richard Berry, Daniel Balavoine and Lionel Rotcage for the benefit of Action Écoles, an organisation of schoolboy volunteers which collects essential food products in France for African countries where famine and drought prevail.
 On 14 January 1986, during a trip to Africa, Balavoine died in a helicopter crash.
 In 1987, the song "Évidemment", written by Berger and sung by Gall, was a moving homage to their lost friend.
 The song appeared on the album Babacar.

 On the same album, the song "Babacar" was about a child Gall and Berger had thought about adopting from Dakar, Senegal after meeting a mother who had begged Gall to take her child.
 Instead of adopting the child Berger and Gall decided to help financially by writing a song about the dilemma and donating the proceeds of the song to the child.
 The costs covered an apartment for the family and paid study costs for both the mother and child.

-Gall topped the pop charts in many countries in 1987 and 1988 with another song from the Babacar album, "Ella, elle l'a" ("Ella′s got it"), a Berger tribute to Ella Fitzgerald.
-Following the release of Babacar, Gall launched a new show produced by Berger.
+Gall topped the pop charts in many countries in 1987 and 1988 with another song from the Babacar album, "Ella, elle l'a" ("Ella's got it"), a Berger tribute to Ella Fitzgerald.
+Following the release of Babacar, Gall launched a show produced by Berger.
 Opening at Le Zénith, the successful production toured throughout Europe, and gave rise to the live album Le Tour de France '88.